vu-minh/myslides/esann2019_v2.md

 ---
 # Evaluation of the iPPCA model
 *The workflow:*
-+ First, show the initial visualization of the (original) PPCA model
++ Show the initial visualization of the (original) PPCA model
-+ Then the user selects and moves some anchor points
++ The user selects and moves some anchor points
-+ Finally, reconstruct the iPPCA model, re-run inference to create a new visualization.
++ Reconstruct the iPPCA model to create a new visualization.
     - The uncertainty of the feedbacks ($\sigma_{fix}$) is small
-    - The hyper parameters of the optimization process are chosen to be the best
+    - Hyper parameters of the optimization process are chosen to be the best

 *How to evaluate:*
-+ We do not show the quantitative measures (e.g the quality metrics)
-+ We show how to explain the new visualization instead
++ Show how to explain the new visualization
     - The level for which we can understand / explain the visualization is considered as a qualitative measure

 ---

 ## Quickdraw dataset

 .center.width-100[![](figures/esann2019/quickdraw_eg.png)]